 It is not only the IT department that should be concerned with data quality.
 The people entering and interacting with the database must also be trained on how to input and update information.
 A lack of training can cause serious data quality issues.
 Users may create duplicate records instead of updating an existing one or delete information by mistake.

 Lack of effort

-Improving Salesforce cloud data
+Improving Salesforce Cloud Data

-According to estimates, 5% of any organization’s Salesforce data is inaccurate at any given point of time.
+According to estimates, 5% of any organisation’s Salesforce data is inaccurate at any given point of time.
 Small steps go a long way in improving this data quality.
 Some of the things you can do are:

 Check all incoming data